Here’s how to create a college fund for your child!

 What if I haven’t saved enough?

-If your child is approaching graduation and you still haven’t saved enough for college, don’t panic—you still have options.
+If your child is approaching graduation and you still haven’t saved enough for college, don’t panic — you may still have financial aid options.

 Students who qualify for financial aid can often get a combination of grants, work study and student loans to help cover the costs.
 There are also a multitude of scholarships available, so check with your child’s guidance counselor and the college financial aid office to see what’s available.
 Don’t forget to ask your employer about scholarship opportunities.